 “Gideon didn’t like that peace decree.
 He never did.
-But declaring war as soon as he took the throne would throw the world into chaos even though the overwhelming strength of the Rilancian Empire would be sufficient enough to overcome it.
+But declaring war as soon as he took the throne would throw the world into chaos even though the overwhelming strength of the his empire would be sufficient enough to overcome it.
 But he had an obstacle that not even his enormous army and legendary knights could overcome.
 The Soul Keepers.
 They being who they are, have direct relationships with the most important people in the country and that included the three kings: Dover, Horticus and Porus.
 Even after Dover’s death, they affiliated themselves with the Rilancian empire but they hated Gideon.
 They could never get along with that figure of chaos.
 During the declaration of peace, the soul keepers convened with the kings and swore to honour and protect the decree.
 When they found out that Gideon was planning to dishonour the agreement, they threatened to intervene and take him down if it came down to it.
-To him, all opposition had to be punished.
+According to him, all opposition needed to be chastised.
 But executing soul keepers is no child’s play.
 They had to be executed in a different manner.
 Execution by assassination.”
 Ravenna paused.
 Just recollecting it seemed to move her.
 I could see it coming too.
 A tragic tale.

 “It was 14 years ago.
 Under the emperor are different lords who govern each sector given to them.
 One of the Rilancian lords invited the soul keepers for a feast at his home.
 It was Hubert Wayne, a dear old friend of these legendary seven.
 On that moonless night, the soul keepers had a hearty meal among friends.
 Good time was had and warmth was shared.
 Nobody saw it coming.
 When they retired, assassins infiltrated the castle.
 The best killers in the world.
 You can’t fight what you can’t see.
 At once, they slayed them all.
 Everyone but the keeper of shadow.
 A split second error on the part of the assassins had alerted her enough to escape death.
 Devastated at the sight of her dead friends, she fought the assassins and fled.
 It is rumoured that she hid in Valencia for a few days till she found out the truth.
 Gideon Rilance and Hubert Wayne had plotted this together.
 Enraged at this betrayal, she abandoned Pangenna and took refuge with our eastern neighbours in Cambria.
+It’s said that she died there after a few years.
 The legacy of the soul keepers was destroyed and the emperor made sure that they could not pass it down to the next generation by destroying all the eggs.
 The worship of soul keepers was abolished and their temples were desecrated.
 They were labelled as the enemies of the empire.
 That was the end of the world as we knew it.
 The night of the Waynecastle massacre was the doomsday and we’re basically living in a post apocalyptic world.
 The balance of nature had tipped and the world started crumbling.
 To you it might seem like I’m exaggerating.
-Sure things don’t see too bad today but I’ve seen what the world looked like before they were killed.
+Sure things don’t seem too bad today but I’ve seen what the world looked like before they were killed.
 In fourteen years, so much has changed.
 In a few more decades, everything will end.
 The decay gets worse and worse with time.
 Dying forests, displaced beasts and birds, numerous plagues, failing crops, lack of rain, violent oceans, scorching sun and everything bad you can imagine.
 Your generation might be the last to live a full life, however empty it may be.”
 There was more, I could feel it.

 “What was that bit about passing on the legacy and eggs?”
 I asked her

 “Soul keepers don’t live on for too long.
 The more they use their power, the sooner they die.
 The thing about soul keepers is that they’re chosen from birth.
 When a dragon feels that their death is soon coming, they lay an egg.
 At the same time, a child is born.
 A prospect.
 Once the prospect comes of age, that is at the age of fifteen, he or she is to spend a year with the egg.
 The more time they spend with the egg, the stronger the bond is with their soul brother.
 The stronger the bond, more is their power and longer their lifespan.
 The prospect is realised when the egg hatches on their sixteenth birthday and the cycle continues.
-At the time of the massacre, three of the dragons had already laid eggs but they were destroyed at the command of the emperor, ensuring that there would never be another soul keeper ever again.”
+Before the massacre, three of the dragons had already laid eggs but they were destroyed at the command of the emperor, ensuring that there would never be another soul keeper ever again.”
 It ached my heart.
 How could someone exterminate something so important?
 Something that protects the very world you live in.

 “What nonsense!
 Who would believe it?”
 I cried